ayseakyol/app-theme/README.md

 ## Installation
 with the Visual Studio Code I prepared this project.
-Also fontawesome
+Also `font-awesome.css` and `flexboxfrid.css` files are used to become more responsive and prettier.

 ## Features
+Especially, to prepare responsive webpages I benefit from the `flexboxgrid`.
+Flexboxgrid is very helpfu to do responsive pages.

 ## Usage
+With the help of **home, about, services, contact pages** people can find lots of information about company.In contact page, with the help of form people can contact met the company easily.
+Also the `#56a79a` color give quiet and comfort to people.
+Navbar is very helpful to get around the pages.

 ## Inspiration